College of Education, Nursing and Health Professions

 The National Commission on Orthotics and Prosthetic Education (NCOPE) mandated that all prosthetics and orthotic educational programs be elevated to the master's degree level by 2012.
 Our currently accredited Prosthetics and Orthotics Program offered in conjunction with Hanger Clinic has been licensed by the Department of Higher Education, State of Connecticut.
 We are one of nine accredited MSPO programs in the United States.

 The undergraduate portion of the combined BS/MSPO is a minimum of 122 credits.
 A sample of courses is listed below.
-View the full curriculum here.
+For more information, and to see a complete list of degree requirements, visit the Course Catalog.

 Human Anatomy and Physiology